Learning Outcomes

 The obligation to make a reasonable and proportionate search for documents required under the applicable disclosure order.

 A party must conduct a reasonable search for documents.
-What is "reasonable" depends on:
+What is “reasonable” is contextual and guided by CPR 31.7 and PD 31A.
+Factors include:

 - The number of documents involved.